voxeet/comms-sdk-unreal/docs/docs/tutorial/video-plane-setup.md

 ![](../../static/img/video-plane-result.png)

-The plane also needs an appropriate material for the videos to be displayed correctly.
-Follow [these steps](common-setup#video-material) to set up the material.
 Then, click on the highlighted button to convert the plane into a Blueprint:

 ![](../../static/img/video-plane-blueprintize.png)